nehaljwani/team.exiv2.org/book/IMaEA.md

 _The very large projects (the Linux kernel, the Firefox web browser, etc.) end up with a few smart companies realizing it's in their self-interest to fund full time development, and most of their work ends up being non-volunteer.
 They're not the problem.
 The problem is the mid-range to small projects, maintained by volunteers, that get short-shrifted.
 People don't value free._

-_Not a month goes by in without some maintainer of an Open Source project throwing up their hands in frustration and walking away because of burnout.
-Burnout caused invariably, by the demands that people make of their free time.
+_Not a month goes by without some maintainer of an Open Source project throwing up their hands in frustration and walking away because of burnout.
+Burnout caused invariably by the demands that people make of their free time.
 The code was free, so why isn't free support and personalized help available for life???_

 I am astonished at the verbal abuse I have received.
 About every three years I receive an email from somebody I have never met thanking me for my efforts.
 I get daily emails of criticism and complaint.
 I will not name a French Engineer on whose behalf I have spent hundreds of hours.
 Not once has he expressed appreciation.
 His emails and public posts of criticism are brutal.

-When somebody provides a patch, they seldom provide test code or updates to the documentation or build scripts.
+When somebody provides a patch, they seldom provide test code, update the documentation or modify the build scripts.
 The feature is often incomplete.
 For example, in adding a new platform, nobody has ever provided platform specific code in src/version.cpp and src/futils.cpp.
 Sometimes they break all the sample applications.
 When I ask them to finish the job, they say: "oh you can do that.".
 Nobody ever maintains or supports their patch.
-Contributors seldom modify a patch when asked to do so in a review.
+Contributors frequently refuse to modify a patch when asked to do so in a review.

 I have found recruiting contributors is a very challenging and difficult aspect of maintaining Exiv2.
 I appreciate the work done by everybody who has contributed.
 The future of Exiv2 is a matter for the community.
 Perhaps this book will inspire somebody to maintain Exiv2 or write a replacement.